James Woods: Political views and Twitter use

 In 2018, Woods turned his Twitter feed into a bulletin board for missing evacuees of the California wildfires, and was credited with saving lives and helping to reunite missing loved ones and pets with their families.
 He provided aid to actresses Holly Marie Combs and Alyssa Milano, with the latter thanking him for his help saving her horses.

-In 2022, analysis conducted by researchers with the University of Washington's Center for an Informed Public and the Krebs Stamos Group found Woods was the top purveyor of election misinformation on Twitter during the late months of 2020.
+In 2022, analysis conducted by researchers with the University of Washington's Center for an Informed Public and the Krebs-Stamos Group found Woods was the top purveyor of election misinformation on Twitter during late 2020.
 That same year, Woods announced his intentions to sue the Democratic National Committee following Elon Musk's release of the Twitter Files.
-Journalist Matt Taibbi reported that the Democratic National Committee requested a tweet made by Woods, related to Hunter Biden, be removed from Twitter.
-Critics of Woods defended Twitter's decision by pointing out that he posted images of Hunter Biden's genitals to his account.
+Journalist Matt Taibbi reported that the Democratic National Committee (DNC) had requested that a tweet made by Woods, related to Hunter Biden, be removed from Twitter.
+Critics of Woods defended Twitter's decision by pointing out that Woods had posted images of Hunter Biden's genitals to his account.

-In the wake of the October 7 attacks, Woods has strongly criticized Hamas for "savage terrorism".
-He criticized Joe Biden on X for failing to do more to secure the release of the twelve American hostages abducted to the Gaza Strip by Hamas amid the Gaza war hostage crisis.
+In the wake of the October 7 attacks in 2023, Woods has strongly criticized Hamas for "savage terrorism".
+He criticized Joe Biden on Twitter for failing to do more to secure the release of the twelve American hostages abducted to the Gaza Strip by Hamas amid the Gaza war hostage crisis.

 In November 2023, he advocated against a ceasefire in the Gaza war, further calling for the killing of all Palestinian activists with the hashtag "#KillThemAll".
 In February 2024, he criticized Rashida Tlaib for her lone "present" vote as the United States House of Representatives voted unanimously to condemn rape and sexual violence committed by Hamas in its war against Israel.
-He has condemned 2024 pro-Palestinian protests on university campuses, claiming that they foment anti-semitism and show support for Hamas.
+He has condemned 2024 pro-Palestinian protests on university campuses, claiming that they foment antisemitism and show support for Hamas.
+On June 27, 2026, Woods posted a graphic on his X account which read: Diversity is code for white extinction.

 9/11 experience

-On August 1, 2001, Woods alleged noticing four men near him acting suspiciously on a flight from Boston to Los Angeles.
+Woods has alleged noticing four men near him acting suspiciously on an August 1, 2001 flight from Boston to Los Angeles.
 Woods reported his suspicions to the co-pilot in flight, and he claimed that those concerns were passed on to the Federal Aviation Administration.
 On the evening of September 11, Woods called the Federal Bureau of Investigation (FBI) and repeated his concerns; they interviewed him at his home the next morning.
 Woods believed that he had encountered four of the 19 terrorists/hijackers responsible for the September 11 attacks, who were on the flight to study it in preparation for the attacks.
 Woods was interviewed by FBI agents regarding this incident.
 He has stated that he looked at pictures of the hijackers and identified two terrorists as being among the men that he had seen on his flight.